scolapicchioni/blazor/Lab12/readme.md

 Task<int> GetPhotosCountAsync();
 ```

-## FrontEnd
+## FrontEnd.Client

-- Open the `PhotosService` class located under the `Services` folder of the `PhotoSharingApplication.Frontend.Core` project
+- Open the `PhotosService` class located under the `Core/Services` folder of the `PhotoSharingApplication.Frontend.Client` project
 - Replace this code

 ```cs